Pamela by Samuel Richardson contains a great passive heroine/narrator.

 and belongings isn't manipulative; it is about survival.
 After all, this is the age of

-no credit cards, no welfare, and no sexual harassment laws where debts
+no credit cards, and no welfare where debts

 could land a person in jail.